webbdm/Verse-of-the-Day/README.md

 # Verse of the Day - .NET Core
-MVC .NET Core 3.1 Web Application built with Entity Framework Core & SQL Lite
+MVC .NET Core 3.1 Web Application built with Entity Framework Core,SQL Lite, and a fully responsive UI

 ![Verse of the Day](https://user-images.githubusercontent.com/13399339/111725456-18769180-8835-11eb-89de-ea1c1446b83a.png)
 ## The Armor of God